bkw777/wd_nvme_update/README.md

 | Edward Felder      |                 | Initial idea    |
 | Oleksandr Lutai    |                 | Initial idea    |
 | Brian K. White     | @bkw777         | rewrite         |

+## Fork
+This was forked from https://github.com/not-a-feature/wd_ssd_firmware_update to remove unnecessary dependencies and do other cleanups.
+- use built-in `read` to read a file directly instead of a child shell and external executable
+- use built-in `select` to choose an item from a list
+- replace many unnecessary `foo=$(echo foo |grep ... |bla ...)`
+- no longer uses grep or awk or tail or xargs or any external utils that bash can do itself
+- don't run the whole script as root, the script calls sudo (or other) itself just where needed
+- configurable list of http clients (wget, curl, aria2c, etc) scanned and selected automatically
+- configurable list of sudo-likes (sudo, pkexec, exit) scanned and selected automatically
+- configurable list of package managers (apt, dnf, zypper, pacman, etc) scanned and selected automatically
+- config bits gathered at the top
+- download files to tmp, use trap to delete on exit
+- optionally specify /dev/nvme# on command line instead of default /dev/nvme0
+- more sanity/safety checks
+- error / usage messages
+- debug mode that prints more messages and doesn't delete the temp files on exit
+- removed ubuntu/mint/apt assumptions, should work on any distribution